Skip to main contentSkip to docs navigation

-Bundle Chassis CSS and JavaScript with Vite — Sass setup, Vite config, and the import order that loads tokens first.
+Bundle Chassis CSS and JavaScript with Vite — Sass setup, Vite config, and token resolution.

 Vite is a fast, modern frontend build tool.
 This guide walks through a fresh project; if you already have Vite set up, jump to Import Chassis.